 2. when the skin tears - where do you get stretch marks?

 If the skin is severely stretched within a short period of time, the connective tissue in the dermis can tear.
 These tears reveal the subcutaneous tissue, which is well supplied with blood.
 Fresh stretch marks therefore usually shimmer reddish or purple through the skin.
-Over time, the marks fade as the torn areas in the connective tissue scar.
+The marks fade over time as the torn areas in the connective tissue scar.
 For this reason, particularly pronounced stretch marks can sometimes be palpable.

 During pregnancy in particular, most women find that their skin tears under the strain.
 While the belly expands many times over in parallel with the life growing inside it, the skin shows its enormous stretching capacity.
 And also reaches its limits in the connective tissue of the dermis.
 Stretch marks appear, also known as stretch marks at this time.
 And not necessarily just on the stomach.
 The whole body does an incredible job and stretch marks can also appear on the hips, legs or breasts.